 Within two weeks of coming home he was posted captain on 22 March 1779, and on 1 April he joined the Britannia 100, flagship of Vice-Admiral George Darby, being present during the August retreat up the Channel.
 In July 1780 he moved to the frigate Hussar 28 and went out to North America with a convoy under the charge of Captain John MacBride.
-Shortly after arriving on that station he took the Spanish Nuestra Sĕnora del Buen Consejo 64 armed en-flute, but unfortunately, due to the error of the pilot, the Hussar was lost in the Hell’s Gate, New York, on 23 November with the loss of about one hundred and fifty souls, as well as the pay chests of the British army.
-After being fully acquitted at the subsequent court martial Pole returned to England with Vice-Admiral Marriott Arbuthnot’s despatches.
+Shortly after arriving on that station he took the Spanish Nuestra S nora del Buen Consejo 64 armed en-flute, but unfortunately, due to the error of the pilot, the Hussar was lost in the Hell s Gate, New York, on 23 November with the loss of about one hundred and fifty souls, as well as the pay chests of the British army.
+After being fully acquitted at the subsequent court martial Pole returned to England with Vice-Admiral Marriott Arbuthnot s despatches.

 He was next appointed to commission the brand new Success 32 in the spring of 1781, in which frigate he captured the privateer Eclair in the Channel on 2 October.
 In March 1782 he was ordered to convey the ill-gunned store ship Vernon 22 out to Gibraltar.
 During the passage he fell in with the huge frigate Santa Catalina 34 on 16 March, and deciding that an engagement would guarantee the escape of the valuable Vernon he brought the Spaniard to action and effected a surrender inside two hours.
 Sadly bitter luck attended this brilliant feat, for when an unrecognised squadron appeared in view Pole mistook them for the Spanish and burned the Santa Catalina, only to find that the strangers were in fact two British frigates and a convoy under the command of Captain Robert Man.
 In June 1782 the Success took a convoy out to Jamaica, returning home to be paid off in November 1783.

 After the peace Pole remained unemployed until the late summer of 1786, when after being appointed to the Medway-based guardship Scipio 64 he joined the Plymouth based guard-ship Crown 64, retaining her from the autumn of 1786 until October 1788.
-In 1789 he was appointed a groom of the bedchamber to Prince William, and returning to active service he was appointed to commission the new frigate Melampus 36 in May during the Nookta Sound dispute of 1790, being sent to reconnoitre the Spanish Atlantic ports before paying her off in November.
+In 1789 he was appointed a groom of the bedchamber to Prince William, and returning to active service he was appointed to commission the new frigate Melampus 36 in May during the Spanish Armament of 1790, although one of his first acts was to refer an incident ashore in June involving the tyrannical Lieutenant Richard Hancorn and Midshipman William Butterfield to the port admiral for further jurisdiction.
+After being sent to reconnoitre the Spanish Atlantic ports the Melampos was paid off in November.
 In March 1791 he recommissioned the Illustrious 74 during the Russian armament before paying her off six months later.

-Pole was never to be employed at sea again but his service to the navy was far from over.
+Pole was never to be employed at sea again but his service to the navy was far from over, for in early January he travelled down to Portsmouth to sit on the court martial of the Bantry Bay mutineers.
 During 1802 he was elected M.P. for Newark, and he quickly earned a reputation for his conscientious attendance of the house.
-From 1803-6 he chaired the Committee of Naval Abuse, which had been set up by the Earl of St Vincent’s board to look into naval affairs following the tour of naval facilities in August 1802.
+From 1803-6 he chaired the Committee of Naval Abuse, which had been set up by the Earl of St Vincent s board to look into naval affairs following the tour of naval facilities in August 1802.
 Making its first report in May 1803, this body unearthed enough fraudulent activities,, briberies, and peculations to lead to the impeachment of the new first lord of the Admiralty, Viscount Melville.

 On 2 January 1815 Pole was nominated a K.C.B., on 20 February 1818 he was nominated a G.C.B, and on the accession of his old comrade, King William IV, he became a master of the robes.
 He became an admiral of the fleet on 22 July 1830 and died at his seat, Aldenham Abbey, Hertfordshire, on 6 September that year.